Bail Bonds in Wake County, North Carolina

 - The full address of the jail in which they are being held.

-- The full name and date of birth of the person seeking to be bailed out.
+- Full name and date of birth of the person seeking to be bailed out.

 - The full amount of bail required; (which our agents can obtain if you are unable).